-Today, you’re going to learn how to have a more fulfilling life and find happiness within yourself.
+Today, you’re going to learn how to find happiness within yourself and have a more fulfilling life.

 Happiness isn’t just a matter of feeling good.

 If it were, drugs consumers would be the happiest people in the world.